By Stephen Maunder

-You should always have a survey done but this is even more important if you're buying a 'doer-upper' at auction, as the seller may be trying to offload a property with serious structural issues.
+You should always have a survey done, but this is even more important if you're buying a 'doer-upper' at auction, as the seller may be trying to offload a property with serious structural issues.
 Check out our guide to house surveys to understand what type to have and how much it will cost.

 6. Decide on a price limit before you bid

 Find out what other, similar properties in the same area have recently sold for so you can make an informed decision on how much you're willing to pay.
-Being outbid may mean that you lose the money spent on the survey and solicitor, but that's a small loss compared to paying thousands of pounds more than the house is really worth.
+Being outbid may mean that you lose the money spent on the survey and solicitor, but that's a small loss compared with paying thousands of pounds more than the house is really worth.

 Bidding before the property auction

 If you've found your ideal property and done the appropriate research, it's not always necessary to wait until the auction to make an offer.
-However, early bidding can be a gamble because if your offer is rejected you'll have already shown your hand to the auctioneer.
+However, early bidding can be a gamble because, if your offer is rejected, you'll have already shown your hand to the auctioneer.